ROCm/hipSOLVER/docs/compat-api/helpers.rst

 Helper Functions
 ****************

 These are helper functions that control aspects of the hipSOLVER library.
-These are divided into two categories:
+They are divided into the following categories:

 * :ref:`compat_initialize` functions.
 Used to initialize and cleanup the library handle.
 * :ref:`compat_stream` functions.
 Provide functionality to manipulate streams.